ANUcybernetics/panic/priv/static/md/about.md

 installation, and we invite you to give it a try:

 1. type something (anything!) on the keyboard
-2. hit the red button & get ready to PANIC!
+2. hit `Enter` & get ready to PANIC!
 3. keep watching to see the initial output, then the subsequent outputs
-4. what questions does this raise about feedback loops in genAI-augmented systems?
+4. what questions does this raise about feedback loops in GenAI-augmented systems?

 ## Techy stuff